Pub Guide (whatpub)

 - Inn with the Well Marlborough Road Ogbourne St George SN8 1SQ ku.oc.llewehthtiwnnieht@ofni(01672) 841445

 Golf club open to non golfers for drinks and meals.
 Up to three real ales available, including two guests.

 - Ogbourne Downs Golf Club Ogbourne St George Ogbourne St. George SN8 1TB ku.oc.snwodenruobgo@bulc(01672) 841327

 37-39 Ball Road

-Worth seeking out this down-to-earth thatched pub on the eastern edge of Pewsey has an historic interior with an open plan bar and two side rooms.
+It is worth seeking out this down-to-earth thatched pub on the eastern edge of Pewsey.
+It has an historic interior with an open plan bar and two side rooms.
 In the winter there is a warming fire.
-Five real ales are served; two local regulars plus three guests usually from the South West region.
+Five ever changing real ales are served, often sourced regionally.
 There is live music once a month and a quiz on the first Sunday of the month.
 Accommodation is available with holiday cottages in a separate block at the back.
-No food, but snacks are available.
-Happy hour every week night 5-7.
-Pizza available every other Wednesday.
+No regular food, but snacks are available plus the odd pop-up kitchen, including Pizza available every other Wednesday.
+Happy hour every weekday night 5-7pm.

 - Crown Inn